Blog

 • The dog’s information (breed, size, name, vaccination history if available)

-Step 4: File an Insurance Claim
+Step 4: Contact the Insurance Company

 Most dog bite claims are resolved through the dog owner’s homeowners or renters insurance policy.
 These policies typically include liability coverage that applies to dog bite injuries.